LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 ================

-Lasso permits arbitrary code to be run immediately before and immediately after a request with full access to the `web_request` and `web_response` objects.
+Lasso permits arbitrary code to be run immediately before and immediately after a request with full access to the :type:`web_request` and :type:`web_response` objects.
 Code run before a request can manipulate the request data that will be used by the request handler code.
 Code run after a request can manipulate the outgoing headers and content body, doing things such as rewriting HTML links or compressing data for efficiency.

 Code to be run after a request completes is added during the request itself